Whatare complementary therapies?

 Reflexology is particularly helpful where body massage is inappropriate, or where dressing and undressing is difficult.

 This includes simple muscle relaxation techniques, visualisation and imagery.
-Group sessions are held regularly in day care, and individual sessions are held on request.
+Group sessions are held regularly in day care and individual sessions are held on request.
 The emphasis is on the use of techniques which can be used at home to help with stress relief and relaxation.

-Reiki comes from the Japanese words rei (universal) and ki (energy).
-The aim of reiki is to improve the balance of energy in body and mind, and involves the practitioner moving their hands over special energy points on the body.
+Reiki comes from the Japanese words rei (universal)and ki (energy).
+The aim of reiki is to improve the balance of energy in body and mind and involves the practitioner moving their hands over special energy points on the body.
 Many people report a feeling of deep relaxation during and following the treatment.

 All patients accessing Butterwick Hospice Care may be offered complementary therapies.
 All treatment is free of charge to patients and their carers.
+Treatment will be administered as part of the following services:

 How do I access treatment?